 Teachers can download the entire student workbook, teacher lesson plans, and the tips for teachers article as a zipped file.

 Note: The workbooks are designed to be used in conjunction with newspapers to facilitate students’ understanding of the newspaper format.
 Schools can register their interest on the Press Pass website and nominate a local newsagent.

 A key element of Press Pass is the national writing and photojournalism competition.
 Schools are asked to select a maximum of three pieces in each of five categories (news, sport, features, comment and photo journalism) for entry to the national competition.
 The winners are selected by a panel of eminent editors and journalists.

-The 2018-2019 Press Pass Competition is now closed for entries.
+Registration for 2019-2020 will open on Wednesday 4th September 2019.
 The following categories were included in the competition: News, Features, Comment/Opinion, Photojournalism and Sport.

 Schools in Ireland have access to over 60 national and local newspapers with some dating back as far as 1738...
 More Info

 To get the best possible experience using our website we recommend that you upgrade to a newer version or other web browser.